Jealous Ones Still Envy 2 (J.O.S.E. 2)

 Jealous Ones Still Envy 2 (J.O.S.E.
 2) is the ninth solo studio album by American rapper Fat Joe, and is a sequel to his platinum-selling album Jealous Ones Still Envy (2001).
 It is also the third album in his Jealous One's Envy series.
 After several delays, the album was released on October 6, 2009.
-The album's production was done by Rico Love, Ron Browz, the Inkredibles, Eric Hudson, Jim Jonsin and DJ Infamous, and features guest contributions from rappers Lil Wayne, Lil' Kim, Raekwon, T-Pain, T.A. and Swizz Beatz and R&B singers Akon and Pleasure P.
+The album's production was done by Rico Love, Ron Browz, the Inkredibles, Eric Hudson, Jim Jonsin and DJ Infamous, and features guest contributions from rappers Lil Wayne, Lil' Kim, Raekwon, Rico Love, T.A. and Swizz Beatz and R&B singers Akon, T-Pain and Pleasure P.

 The album garnered a mixed reception from critics who felt it borrowed too much from current hip-hop trends to regain both commercial success and relevancy for Joe.
-Jealous Ones Still Envy 2 spawned two singles: "One" and "Aloha".
-The album debuted and peaked at number 73 on the US Billboard 200.
+Jealous Ones Still Envy 2 debuted and peaked at number 73 on the US Billboard 200 and spawned two singles: "One" and "Aloha".